 - The documentation in the EHR was very extensive.
 Every conversation with my sister required a note in the system.
 Every request – no matter how small, like a glass of water – was “on the record.”
 The nurses probably could have written a novel on my sister’s labor.

 - Several nurses who came in to talk to my sister actually apologized for having to type things into the computer.
 “I’m sorry, I should be next to the bed right now, but I’m required to answer all these questions on the computer,” one nurse said.
-“I hate that I’m not looking at you right now as you’re talking to me, but I need to enter all this,” was another nurse’s comment.
+“I hate that I’m not looking at you right now as you’re talking to me, but I need to enter all this,” another nurse commented.

 How do nurses feel about technology?